Can Millennials Still Benefit From Classroom Training?

 The best way to train for interpersonal skills is to have interpersonal communication.

 Millennials like working in teams but at the same time they reportedly are lacking in the communication department.
 It may sound like a contradiction but upon further research, we found that millennials enjoy working in teams with members of their age group.
-They grew up a part of teams in sports and in school but in both cases, worked only with those in their same age range.
+They grew up a part of teams in sports and in school but in both cases, working only with those in their same age range.
 Millennials tend to struggle when they are required to work in teams with members from different generations.

 Teamwork is fundamental for an organization to be successful, so it’s important for your employees to know how to work collaboratively.
 Classroom training offers a great opportunity to break the social cliques and force millennial learners to communicate with other generations.